gptscript-ai/gptscript/docs/docs/04-alternative-model-providers.md

 When asked how I am doing, respond with "Thanks for asking "${question}", I'm doing great fellow friendly AI tool!"
 ```

+Each shim has different requirements for authentication.
+Please check the readme for the shim you are trying to use.

 ## Available Models